Voiced palatal affricate

 This sound is the non-sibilant equivalent of the voiced alveolo-palatal affricate.

-It occurs in languages such as Albanian and Skolt Sami, among others.
+It occurs in languages such as Albanian and Skolt Sami.
 The voiced palatal affricate is quite rare; it is mostly absent from Europe as a phoneme (it occurs as an allophone in most Spanish dialects), with the aforementioned Uralic languages and Albanian being exceptions.
 It usually occurs with its voiceless counterpart, the voiceless palatal affricate.

 Features

 Features of a voiced palatal affricate: